-An investment in the Funds is not a bank deposit.
+An investment in the Domini Mutual Funds, defined on the next page, is not a bank deposit.
 The Funds are not insured and are subject to market, sector concentration, style and foreign investing risks.
 Investing internationally involves special risks, such as currency fluctuations, social and economic instability, differing security regulations and accounting standards, limited public information, possible changes in taxation, and periods of illiquidity.